-The East Bay Municipal Utility District (the "District") is issuing its Wastewater System Revenue Bonds, Series 2025A (Green Bonds) and its Wastewater System Revenue Refunding Bonds, Series 2025B (collectively, the "Series 2025 Bonds") pursuant to a Wastewater System Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and U.S. Bank Trust Company, National Association, as trustee (the "Trustee"), as amended, restated and supplemented, including by the Twenty-Third Supplemental Indenture, dated as of May 1, 2025, by and between the District and the Trustee (as so amended, restated and supplemented, the "Indenture").
+The East Bay Municipal Utility District (the "District") is issuing its Water System Revenue Bonds, Series 2025A (Green Bonds) and its Water System Revenue Refunding Bonds, Series 2025B (collectively, the "Series 2025 Bonds") pursuant to a Water System Revenue Bond Indenture, dated as of April 1, 1990, by and between the District and U.S. Bank Trust Company, National Association, as trustee (the "Trustee"), as amended, restated and supplemented, including by the Thirty-Third Supplemental Indenture relating to the Series 2025A Bonds and Series 2025B Bonds, dated as of May 1, 2025, by and between the District and the Trustee (as so amended, restated and supplemented, the "Indenture").